 Printed copies of the map are available at local outlets such as council offices, libraries, colleges, railway stations and cycle shops.
 It is also available by post by sending a stamped self-addressed envelope to: Havant Borough Council, Dept. CM (Room A011), Public Service Plaza, Civic Centre Road, Havant PO9 2AX.

-The map covers the borough and (for the first time) the southern parishes of East Hampshire (Rowlands Castle, Horndean and Clanfield) in two sheet sides and includes details of all cycle facilities at the time of publication in August 2013.
+The map covers the Borough and the southern parishes of East Hampshire (Rowlands Castle, Horndean and Clanfield) in two sheet sides and includes details of all cycle facilities at the time of publication in May 2017.
 It is part of a series of maps issued under the banner of the 'Solent Cycle Project' in which the Council has worked closely with environmental charity Groundwork Solent.

 Other cycling links

 A range of cycle routes cover the whole of England.
 Two key NCN routes (2 and 22) meet in Havant town centre, and a third (222) passes through Waterlooville.